plebcio/CraftingInterpreters/README.md

 # CraftingInterpreters
 Follow along code for "Crafting Interpreters" by Robert Nystrom

-## Implementing a Lox tree walk interpreter in python and a bytecode VM in C
+## Pylox
+A implementation of treewalk interpreter for lox in python.

+## Clox
+The bytecode VM layed out in the book